 Before you go about creating your wedding photo album, you should explore all the options and decide which one is right for you.
 Each method requires a different amount of time and energy, so choose accordingly.

-If you want more control over your wedding photobook layout, there are plenty of digital graphic design services that allow you to curate each page of your wedding album and customize everything from the cover color to the font, to the material.
-While a bit time consuming, the ability to bring your vision for your wedding album to life is easily achievable and affordable when using a specialty retailer online.
+If you want more control over your wedding photo book layout, there are plenty of digital services or albulm retailers, inlcuding Zola, that allow you to curate each page of your wedding album and customize everything from the cover color to the font, to the material.
 Simply upload your photos, pick your album template, and begin telling the story of your wedding day in your way.

 If you have a shelf full of uniform photo albums with plastic-covered pages and slots for photo prints, you may want the same for your wedding photo album.
 Just because there are plenty of cool digital photo album platforms to choose from, doesn’t mean you have to use them.
 You can order prints of your favorite photos from your special day and slide them into an old-school album.
 This may not give you the modern feel and sleek look of a digital book, but it will give you the flexibility to include a lot more photos and play with the layout, easily making changes as you go.